Flavor & Ingredient Tips

 -

-Spread batter evenly in the prepared pan using a spatula.
+Spread the batter evenly in the prepared pan and sprinkle the sliced almonds over the top.

 -